-Prepare to make this tasty Classic Philadelphia Cheesecake made with creamy Philadelphia cream cheese filling.
+Make this Classic Philadelphia Cheesecake Recipe made with creamy Philadelphia cheesecake filling.
 An original recipe that's easy to make and is smooth and delicious.
 You can't go wrong with this tasty decadent dessert.

 We love a good cheesecake.
 Sometimes cheesecakes can be difficult to make and take time and practice.
 This Original Philadelphia Cheesecake Recipe is a simpler recipe to get your started with homemade cheesecake.